seL4/camkes-tool/docs/index.md

 To make the build system aware of the new header file (complex_arr.h), it must be exported by the `Math` component Makefile much in the same way as vec.h was exported in the previous example.
-It sets the `Math_EXPORT_HFILES` variable which becomes accessible to all dependant Makefiles.
+It sets the `Math_EXPORT_HFILES` variable which becomes accessible to all dependent Makefiles.

 ```Makefile